feiranwang/dimmwitted/README.md

 # How fast is DimmWitted?

   - On Amazon EC2's FREE MACHINE (512M memory, 1 core).
 We can at 3.6M varialbes/seconds.
-  - One
+  - On a 2-node Amazon EC2 machine, sampling 7 billion random variables, each of which has 10 features, takes 3 minutes.
+This means we can run inference for all living human beings on this planet with $15 (100 samples!)
+  - On Macbook, DimmWitted runs 10x faster than DeepDive's default sampler.

 # Pre-built Binary

-We include a pre-built binary...
+We include a pre-built binary in the folder release...
 Because we reply on lnuma, this is not always possible...
 But we successfully deployed this binary to the following configurations.
 Good luck!

   - Local Machine: Linux MACHINENAME 2.6.32-358.23.2.el6.x86_64 #1 SMP Sat Sep 14 05:32:37 EDT 2013 x86_64 x86_64 x86_64 GNU/Linux